tbrowder/FontFactory-TT/README.md

 For more details, see the public methods described in [METHODS](/METHODS.md).

+For information on producing font samples, see [FONT-SAMPLES](/FONT-SAMPLES.md).

 See also
 ========

+  * This author's Raku module `FontConverter`.

   * This author's Raku module `FontFactory::Type1`.

-  * David Warring's large collection of PDF Raku modules at [https://github.com/pdf-raku](https://github.com/pdf-raku).
+  * David Warring's large collection of Raku PDF modules at [https://github.com/pdf-raku](https://github.com/pdf-raku).

 AUTHOR
 ======